lidar1997/TrueWorth/README.md

 # TrueWorth
 TrueWorth is a tool designed to help understand the true worth of a publicly traded company.

-The tool employs Warren Buffett's method to determine a stock's intrinsic value.
+The tool employs Warren Buffett's method to determine a stock's intrinsic value, using the discounted cash flow method.
 If the intrinsic value is below the company's market cap, it is considered 'undervalued'.

 ============ HOW TO USE ============